dolsem/thunkless/README.md

   /**
    * If the value of promise is an async function (or a function that returns a promise)
    * and statusSelector is supplied, the promise will only be created if statusSelector
    * does not return false or thunkless.ActionStatus.BUSY.
-Otherwise, the action will blocked.
+Otherwise, the action will be blocked.
    */
   promise: () => sendLoginRequest(email, password),
   type: [ // Separate action type for start, success, and failure, is a good common practice.